Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: Conclusions and remarks

-The free energy density analysis shows that the inCDW state presents a nematic-like type symmetry, where the modulation wave vector that minimizes the free energy density is given by $\vQ = (Q_x,Q_y) = (\pi,Q_y) = (Q_x,\pi)$.
+The free energy density analysis shows that the inCDW state presents a charge ordering that breaking the $x$-$y$ symmetry, where the modulation wave vector that minimizes the free energy density is given by $\vQ = (Q_x,Q_y) = (\pi,Q_y) = (Q_x,\pi)$.
 We can use this result to fix one of the components of $\vQ$ and obtain the phase diagrams of the model including an inCDW phase.
 We investigate how parameters, such as, band filling, temperature, hybridization, strength of inCDW/CDW interaction and the relative depth between the bands affect the phase diagram and yield the possibility of an inCDW phase.
+From the free energy density analysis we also identify the order of the transitions depending on the parameters of the model.

-We show that varying the total occupation number of the bands and hybridization we obtain a coexistence region of inCDW and SC at low temperatures, close to the coexistence of CDW and SC and pure SC orders.
+We show that varying the total occupation number of the bands and hybridization, we obtain a coexistence region of inCDW and SC at low temperatures, close to the coexistence of CDW and SC and pure SC orders.
 The relative depth between bands ($\epsilon_{d0}$) can be tuned to give rise to a robust inCDW state for small $T$.
 Moreover, our results convincingly show that increasing the relative depth between bands is detrimental to both inCDW and CDW states.
 Both phases are very sensitive to the imbalance between electrons in different bands.
 By contrast, the SC state that appears in these intermetallic systems is not much affected by varying $\epsilon_{d0}$.